-Changes in other operating assets and liabilities is comprised of inventories, trade receivables, other assets and prepaid expenses netted against trade liabilities, other liabilities (including customer advances), deferred income and customer financing.
-They resulted in a \in +0.3 billion positive impact on the net cash position for 2016, as compared to a negative impact of \in -0.7 billion for 2015.
+Changes in other operating assets and liabilities is comprised of inventories, trade receivables, other assets and prepaid expenses netted against trade liabilities, other liabilities (including customer advances) and deferred income.
+They resulted in a $\pm$ +0.3 billion positive impact on the net cash position for 2017, unchanged from a positive impact of $\pm$ +0.3 billion for 2016.

-In 2016, the main net contributor to the positive working capital variation was the pre-delivery payment from customers (\in 4.6 billion) and an increase in trade liabilities (\in 1.5 billion).
-This was partly offset by the change in inventory (\in -3.5 billion) reflecting increased work in progress mainly associated with the A350 XWB at Airbus Commercial Aircraft and increased activity on A400M at Airbus Defence and Space.
-Additionally, trade receivables (\in -1.2 billion) and other assets and liabilities (\in -0.8 billion) contributed negatively.
+In 2017, the main net contributors to the positive working capital variation were an increase in trade liabilities (€ 1.4 billion) due to more favourable payment terms to suppliers and the pre-delivery payment from customers (€ 1.3 billion).
+This was mainly offset by the change in inventory (€ -2.6 billion) reflecting increased work in progress mainly associated with the A350 XWB and the A320neo at Airbus Commercial Aircraft.

 European government refundable advances.
-As of 31 December 2016, total European government refundable advances liabilities, recorded on the statement of financial position in the line items "non-current other financial liabilities" and "current other financial liabilities" due to their specific nature, amounted to € 7.1 billion, including accrued interest.
+As of 31 December 2017, total European government refundable advances liabilities, recorded on the statement of financial position in the line items "non-current other financial liabilities" and "current other financial liabilities" due to their specific nature, amounted to € 5.9 billion, including accrued interest.

-European government refundable advances (net of reimbursements) decreased in 2016, due primarily to repayment made under the A380 and the A350 XWB programmes.
-Please refer to the "Notes to the IFRS Consolidated Financial Statements - Note 23: Other financial assets and other financial liabilities".
+European government refundable advances (net of reimbursements) decreased in 2017, primarily related to the update of the valuation of refundable advances from European Governments on the A380 programme following a review of the commercial assumptions as well as due to repayments made under the A350 XWB and the A380 programmes.
+Please refer to the "Notes to the IFRS Consolidated Financial Statements - Note 23: Other Financial Assets and Other Financial Liabilities".